JulianaGomez/portfolio/README.md

 ## Improving ASR output using a transformer-based grammatical error correction approach
 Speech-to-text systems show bias against low-resource languages.
 My team (Rachel Gao, Erica Nakabayashi and myself) decided to tackle this problem for our final project for our Natural Language Processing with Deep Learning course.
-I came up with the research idea, and was in charge of research design (along with the rest of the team), gathering some of the data, doing EDA on the Grammatical Error Corrector, experimenting with Parts-of_speech tagging and spellchecking for our model, running RoBERTa models and hyper-parameter tuning, as well as writing the final report.
+I came up with the research idea, and was in charge of research design (along with the rest of the team), gathering some of the data, doing EDA on the Grammatical Error Corrector, experimenting with Parts-of-speech tagging and spellchecking for our model, running RoBERTa models and hyper-parameter tuning, as well as writing the final report.

 **Tech stack:**
 - Python